It’s well known that those who exercise often and like lifting heavy in the gym need to stock up on their protein.

 There are a bunch of factors that dictate how much protein you need.
 For example, your age, the type of exercise you do, and your fitness goals.
 Understanding these will help you to figure out where you sit.

 The amount of protein that’s recommended for you is given relative to your body weight.
 The bigger you are, the more protein you need.
 You then need to think about your activity levels.

 Secondly, consider your goals.
 If you’re looking to gain weight and muscle mass, you’ll want to consume protein amounts at the higher end of your recommended range because you’ll need that surplus.
-To fit that much protein in, your calories will likely be higher as a result.
-As well as the amount of carbohydrates and fats in your diet too.
-If you’re looking to maintain or lose weight, you might aim for a figure a little lower down in the range and your overall food intake won’t be as high.
+Your calories might need to be higher to fit that much protein in.
+As a result, the amount of carbohydrate and fat in your diet will increase too.
+If you’re looking to maintain or lose weight, you might aim for a figure a little lower down in the range, and your overall food intake won’t be as high.

 Thirdly, the amount of protein also depends on the type of exercise you’re doing.
 The more muscle damage done; the more protein is needed.

-Those who endurance train regularly would need between 1.2-1.4g of protein per kg of bodyweight per day, whereas those training for strength and power would need between 1.4-1.8g of protein per kg of bodyweight per day.
+Those who endurance train regularly need between 1.2-1.4g of protein per kg of body weight per day, whereas those training for strength and power would need between 1.4-1.8g of protein per kg of body weight per day.
 If you’re into interval or circuit training that sees you do lots of reps of medium resistance exercise, you’ll be in the endurance camp.
 If you spend your time at the benches and racks lifting heavy weights for fewer reps, you’re in the strength camp.